alanlorenzetti/cerebro/README.md

 * R packages: __EBImage (BioConductor)__ and __ggplot2 (CRAN)__.
 You have to install the R packages before running the script.
 Some of them might rely on external libraries.
 It's the case of Fast Fourier Transforms required by EBImage (it installs fftwtools which relies on libfftw3-dev on Ubuntu), so you gotta make everything work first.

 * A directory with the set of photographies to be analyzed (imageInputDir).
-A big set of images is recommended Images must have ".tif" extension.
+A big set of images is recommended.
+Images must have ".tif" extension and manual pre-processing to remove borders and artifacts is recommended.
 See example of image below and note that there are two classes of colonies: i. the darker ones (normal colonies); and ii. the lighter ones (mutants).

 ![Raw Image Example](examples/raw/.raw_image.png)